-Unfortunately, only a few biopharmaceutical manufacturing facilities currently use continuous manufacturing in their production line.
-However there could be change in the air.
+Unfortunately, only a few biopharmaceutical manufacturing facilities currently use continuous manufacturing in their production line to its full extent.
+However, there could be change in the air.
 The industry is evolving, and although it has not yet fully embraced a continuous manufacturing model, the fact that it is maturing and globalizing is accelerating the industry’s willingness to change.
 So what are the reasons for embracing this change, and what are some of the key benefits?

 Quality you can count on

 First, it saves money without compromising quality.
 Facilities and process lines running continuously tend to be more cost-effective and can increase productivity.
 This is partly because continuous manufacturing generally requires less infrastructure, utilities, space, investment and staff, but also because it increases the amount of product that can be manufactured in a short space of time.
 Finally, and perhaps more importantly, continuous manufacturing increases the level of quality and therefore satisfies the requirements of good manufacturing practice (GMP).

 For example, if a quality or manufacturing issue occurs during production, continuous manufacturing allows one to perform inline (online) quality control through process analytical technology (PAT), with control loops supporting the control strategy.
 In short, it makes testing more efficient while reducing the risk of over-processing.
 It also manages variability and minimises rejects.

 Continuous manufacturing generally requires less infrastructure, utilities, space, investment and staff.
 But perhaps more importantly, continuous manufacturing increases the level of quality and therefore satisfies the requirements of good manufacturing practice.

 The FDA ‘stamp of approval’ for continuous manufacturing